freirerene/freirerene.github.io/_posts/2019-12-15-monte-carlo-drawdown.md

 maxdd.quantile(.95)
 ```

-Mean DD is about 11 and maximum DD is about 19.
-One might say this is not a good strategy, but one has to consider other factors as well.
+Mean DD is about 46.7 and maximum DD is about 73.4.